How To Have Self Control With Food Without Relying On Willpower

 But by doing something else entirely …

-Something that is fun, something that you want to do, something that is easy …
+Sometimes you’re fun, something you want to do, and something easy …

-You can successfully do 1 tiny behavior.
-Just one tiny behavior to take care of yourself better.
+You can successfully do one tiny behavior—just one tiny behavior to take care of yourself better.

-If you can do 1 self-care strategy, then you can do another.
+If you can do one self-care strategy, then you can do another.
 This is how to learn to be relaxed and calm down when stressed.

 What does this mean?